velodrome-finance/contracts/SPECIFICATION.md

 ### FactoryRegistry

-Registry of pair, gauge, bribe and managed rewards factories.
+Registry of pool, gauge, bribe and managed rewards factories.
 Contains a default list of factories so swaps via the router will always work.

 ## Token